Take care of your teeth

 Want to avoid minimal scraping at your next checkup?
 Flossing loosens the particles that brushing misses.
 It also removes plaque, and in so doing prevents the buildup of tartar.
 While it’s easy to brush plaque away, you need a dentist to remove tartar.

-“Sip All Day, Get Decay” is a campaign from the Minnesota Dental Association, warning people of the dangers of soft drinks.
-Not just sugar soda, but diet soda, too.
+“Sip All Day, Get Decay” is a campaign from the Minnesota Dental Association to warn people of the dangers of soft drinks.
+It’s not just sugar soda, but diet soda, too, that harms teeth.
 The acid in soda attacks teeth.
 Once acid eats away at enamel, it goes on to create cavities, leaves stains on the tooth surface, and erodes the inside structure of the tooth.
 To avoid drinking-related tooth decay, limit soft drinks and take good care of your teeth.